-Taking place at the Birmingham NEC between 17th-19th April, Drives and Controls, Air-Tech, IFPEX, and the Plant and Asset Management Exhibition will form part of the manufacturing and engineering series of shows alongside MACH.
-These exhibitions are set to be one of the largest manufacturing and engineering events of the year and will provide industry professionals with an invaluable insight into what industry solutions are currently available on the market.
-Electrical Engineering magazine takes a closer look
+Taking place at the Birmingham NEC between 17th-19th April, Drives & Controls, Air-Tech, IFPEX, and the Plant and Asset Management Exhibition are set to be one of the largest manufacturing and engineering events of the year.
+Energy Management magazine takes a closer look at what’s going on in 2012

-Despite the recession, the co-location of events which includes Drives and Controls, Air-Tech, and The International Fluid Power Exhibition (IFPEX), attracted more than 8,600 visitors in 2010.
+Despite the recession, the co-location of events which includes Drives & Controls, Air-Tech, and The International Fluid Power Exhibition (IFPEX), attracted more than 8,600 visitors in 2010.

 What’s on in 2012?